Create custom analytics rules to detect threats

 An event is a description of a single occurrence of an action.
 For example, a single entry in a log file could count as an event.
 In this context an event refers to a single result returned by a query in an analytics rule.

 An alert is a collection of events that, taken together, are significant from a security standpoint.
-An alert could contain a single event if the event had significant security implications - an administrative login from a foreign country outside of office hours, for example.
+An alert could contain a single event if the event had significant security implications - an administrative login from a foreign country/region outside of office hours, for example.

 By the way, what are incidents?
 Microsoft Sentinel's internal logic creates incidents from alerts or groups of alerts.
 The incidents queue is the focal point of SOC analysts' work - triage, investigation and remediation.